Learn / practitioner

 How much should an SMB actually spend on IT?

 Most surveys give you a percentage of revenue.
-That's the wrong denominator.
-The right number lives in cost-per-employee per year — and the range is narrower than you'd think.
+That is the wrong denominator.
+The right number lives in cost-per-employee per year — and the range is narrower than you would think.

-If you’ve asked your peer network “what should we be spending on IT?” you’ve probably gotten answers ranging from 1.5% of revenue to 8%.
+If you have asked your peer network “what should we be spending on IT?” you have probably gotten answers ranging from 1.5% of revenue to 8%.
 Both numbers are technically true.
 Both are also nearly useless for actual budgeting.

-Here’s the problem with revenue-as-denominator: a 30-person professional services firm doing $20M in revenue and a 30-person manufacturing firm doing $4M have wildly different revenue numbers but nearly identical IT footprints.
-The endpoints, the identity surface, the security obligations — they don’t care about your top line.
+Here is the problem with revenue-as-denominator: a 30-person professional services firm doing $20M in revenue and a 30-person manufacturing firm doing $4M have wildly different revenue numbers but nearly identical IT footprints.
+The endpoints, the identity surface, the security obligations — they are indifferent to your top line.

 The defensible denominator is employees (more precisely, managed identities, but for most growing companies headcount is a close-enough proxy).
-And the defensible answer, based on Gartner, IDC, Spiceworks, and our own client cohort, falls into a much narrower range than you’d guess.
+And the defensible answer, based on Gartner, IDC, Spiceworks, and our own client cohort, falls into a much narrower range than you would guess.

 The number, before the caveats